ggrg/docs/ILP/README.md

 ### ILP Error Format

 The ILP Error Format is a binary data structure that Interledger components use to indicate a problem with executing a payment in the Interledger layer.
 The error format includes an error code, which is inspired by HTTP status codes, where the prefix specifies a broad category of causes and the number specifies the exact error that occurred.
 To distinguish Interledger error codes from HTTP status codes, Interledger errors use a letter prefix instead of a number.
-For example, temporary interledger errors use the prefix "T"—this is similar to HTTP status codes in the 500 range.
+For example, temporary interledger errors use the prefix "T"-this is similar to HTTP status codes in the 500 range.

 #### More information